 Let’s get going!

-These low carb ice cream bars are deceptively easy!
+These keto ice cream bars are deceptively easy!
 Plus:

 - Easy to customize your ice cream bars with your favorite flavors and mix ins!

 - Everyday ingredients and tools that are inexpensive and that you already have on hand!